Sayani07/gravitas/README.md

 `cricket` data set in the package can be explored by explicitly defining a hierarchy table as follows:

-#### Visualize granularities for non-temporal data

-Each inning of the match is plotted across facets and overs of the innings are plotted across the x-axis.
-It can be observed from the letter value plot that there is no clear upward shift in runs in the second innings as compared to the first innings.
-The variability in runs increases as the teams approach towards the end of the innings, as observed through the longer and more distinct letter values.

 ``` r
 library(tsibble)
 #> Warning: package 'tsibble' was built under R version 3.5.2